Category: Flatbread Blog and News

 In 2014, UNESCO included Armenian bread – lavash, in the list of Intangible Cultural Heritage.

 It is commonly served rolled around local cheeses, greens or meats, and can be preserved for up to six months.
 You can make sandwiches, wraps from lavash, use it in soups and just cover the food with it.
+For an extra-thin option perfect for delicate wraps, try our Markook Thinnest Flatbread.
+For a heartier texture, our Stone Lavash is ideal for tearing and dipping.

 Sometimes Armenian villagers bake a lot of lavash in autumn and stack high in layers to be used in winter.
 Then, when they want to use it, they rehydrate the bread by sprinkling water on it to make it soft again.